Stability of a tilted granular monolayer: How many spheres can we pick before the collapse?: Introduction

 A disordered monolayer of particles placed on a tilted plane was considered before by Dorbolo \cite{Dorbolo:2005jp}: the slope of the plane is increased quasi-statically until a critical angle, where the stack becomes unstable and produces an avalanche.
 In some cases, only the lower part of the particles falls, while the rest remains in place.
 This observation represents a manifestation of the Jansen effect, revealing the complex network of contacts between spheres \cite{Dorbolo:2005jp}.
 Contact networks in granular assemblies indeed show filamentary structures or force chains ruling the stability of the media \cite{Liu:1995gi, Jaeger:1996ut, Majmudar:2005bn, Wensrich:2021eu} and physically connecting micro and macro scales.
 For instance, a local failure could be extended in a long-ranged response through a force chain without producing significant changes in particles' positions or orientations \cite{Wyart2005, Bares2017}.
 Therefore, exploring the so-called mesoscale variables in granular avalanches is essential.
-Accordingly, we analyze the coordination number and the elastic energy through contacts, which is related to the intensity of force chains.
+Accordingly, we focused our attention on the coordination number $z$.

 Finally, it should be noticed that in compaction processes, particularly in monolayers, an increase in the packing fraction is usually observed \cite{Lumay:2005ug, Scheller:2006gs, Dorbolo:2011kl}.
-However, suppose the compaction process triggers a flowing state.
-In that case, it generally does through a slight decrease of the packing fraction just before the avalanche, related to Reynolds dilatancy \cite{andreotti2013granular}.
+However, in cases where a compaction process triggers a flowing state, it generally goes through a slight decrease of the packing fraction just before the avalanche, related to Reynolds dilatancy~\cite{andreotti2013granular}.
 Indeed, Levy dit Vehel and collaborators \cite{Vehel-Ramos2021} subjected a monolayer to shear by applying torque to a cylindrical film configuration, stressing the relationship between the magnitude of the global dilation and the intensity of catastrophic events.
 Consequently, it seems reasonable to examine dilation to forecast sudden events like avalanches.

-This article is organized as follows.
-Our model is presented in section \ref{sec:Model}, together with its numerical implementation.
-Our results are presented in section \ref{sec:Results}, particularly a phase diagram for avalanches and the study of the evolution of the coordination number and elastic energy in the system.
-Then, the regime where avalanches are ruled by the decrease of elastic energy is discussed, followed by the conclusions in Section \ref{sec:Conclusions}.